chatwoot/chatwoot/README.md

 ## Branching model

-We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
+We use the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
 The base branch is `develop`.
 If you are looking for a stable version, please use the `master` or tags labelled as `v1.x.x`.

 ## Heroku one-click deploy

-Deploying chatwoot to heroku, it's a breeze.
-It's as simple as clicking this button.
+Deploying chatwoot to heroku is a breeze.
+It's as simple as clicking this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/chatwoot/chatwoot/tree/master)